Until recently, the various systems of the body were thought to function independently on their own with no connection whatsoever.

 Eliminate Processed Foods

-Fresh fruits and veggies, grass – fed beef, wild caught fish are good choices; anything processed with ingredients you can’t pronounce are not.
+Fresh fruits and veggies, grass-fed beef, wild-caught fish are good choices; anything processed with ingredients you can’t pronounce is not.

 You may want to try an elimination diet if you suspect certain foods like gluten or dairy are causing you problems.
 Testing for food intolerances may also help identify specific foods that are causing you inflammation.